Welcome to the National Make it with Wool Website

 - Resource listings: sewing magazines, ASI Web site, Mohair Council of America, State Directors

 HOW CAN I BE CERTAIN MY FABRICS/YARNS ARE WOOL?

 - Self-testing is recommended: Place a 1" fabric square in 1 cup new Clorox bleach for several hours.
 100% wool will have no residue; wool blends will have fibers remaining.

 - Note: Finishes and other natural fibers may affect the test results.

-director to arrange for testing at an approved fabric testing
+- Contact state directors to arrange for testing at an approved fabric testing laboratory

 - Additional testing will be done prior to the state and national contests.